zammad/zammad-org/src/pt_BR/documentation/use/guides/knowledge-base.md

 answer for editing, Zammad shows who else is editing and keeps everyone's changes together.

-While you edit, your work is saved automatically as a draft in the taskbar tab.
+While you edit, your work is saved automatically as a draft.
 If you close the tab or the browser, come back to it later and continue where you left off.
 Until you save the answer explicitly, you can discard the unsaved changes.

 The editor offers more than formatted text.
 You can embed images from your computer directly in the answer body, embed videos via a video URL and add